Study with disabilities

 -

-After the conversation with the coordinator, where you together discussed and planned for the study support, you will receive a certificate regarding the support.
+After the meeting with the coordinator, in which you discuss and plan for the study support, you will receive a certificate regarding the support.

-If your application cannot be granted, a refusal will be made.
+If your application cannot be granted, it will be rejected.
 You will always know why a rejection is made.

-Documents which are not written in English, Swedish or Scandinavian languages need to be translated into Swedish or English by an authorised translator.
+Documents that are not written in English, Swedish or other Scandinavian languages need to be translated into Swedish or English by an authorised translator.
 Exceptions can be made in some cases.

 If you are a student and have a certificate regardin study support, it is your responsibility to make sure that it is valid.
 The validity period is on your certificate.
 If you need to extend the validity period, please contact your coordinator.
 You can make a new application if the certificate has expired.